tjgavlick/whiskey-blog/README.md

 ---

+Manual tasks upon deployment:

+- specify relevant Config in app/__init__py
+- change db user/pass in both the db Dockerfile and the app config
+- change secret key in the app config

+---

 MIT license.
 Please let me know if you use some part of this, as well as give credit on the work itself.
 It's a nice thing to do!